China bans UK politicians to retaliate human rights sanctions | Law-Order

-China has imposed sanctions on British politicians and organizations as a tit-for-tat retaliation over the UK government's sanctions against Chinese officials for alleged human rights violations against its Uyghur minorities in Xinjiang province.
+China has imposed sanctions on British politicians and organisations as a tit-for-tat retaliation over the UK government’s sanctions against Chinese officials for alleged human rights violations against its Uyghur minorities in Xinjiang province.

+Members of Parliament (MPs) including former Conservative Party leader Iain Duncan Smith and Foreign Affairs Committee chairman Tom Tugendhat, Pakistani-origin Nusrat Ghani, Tim Loughton and House of Lords peers Baroness Kennedy and Lord Alton – all members of the Inter-Parliamentary Alliance on China – are named on the Chinese foreign ministry’s ban. ''The MPs and other British citizens sanctioned by China today are performing a vital role shining a light on the gross human rights violations being perpetrated against Uyghur Muslims,'' said UK Prime Minister Boris Johnson.

+''Freedom to speak out in opposition to abuse is fundamental and I stand firmly with them,'' he said.

 ''It speaks volumes that, while the UK joins the international community in sanctioning those responsible for human rights abuses, the Chinese government sanctions its critics,” said Raab in a statement on Friday.

-"If Beijing wants to credibly rebut claims of human rights abuses in Xinjiang, it should allow the UN High Commissioner for Human Rights full access to verify the truth,'' he said.
+“If Beijing want to credibly rebut claims of human rights abuses in Xinjiang, it should allow the UN High Commissioner for Human Rights full access to verify the truth,'' he said.

-Sir Iain Duncan Smith described his sanction as ''a badge of honor''.
+Sir Iain Duncan Smith described his sanction as ''a badge of honour''.

-In a Twitter statement, he said: ''It's our duty to call out the Chinese Govt's human rights abuse in Hong Kong & the genocide of the Uyghurs.
+In a Twitter statement, he said: ''It's our duty to call out the Chinese Govt's human rights abuse in Hong Kong & the genocide of the Uyghutrs.

 ''Those of us who live free lives under the rule of law must speak for those who have no voice.''
 An Inter-Parliamentary Alliance on China spokesperson said: ''The decision to sanction five of our British members is a flagrant assault on those Parliamentarians' rights to conduct their duties.